 IIDE Logo

-Courses After 12th Arts you would be interested in:
+Best Courses After 12th Arts

 1. Bachelor of Arts (BA)

-A Bachelor of Arts (BA) is an undergraduate degree that covers a wide range of subjects in humanities, social sciences, and creative arts.
-It is a versatile degree that provides students with a comprehensive understanding of human culture, society, and behaviour.
-Students can choose from a variety of subjects, including literature, history, psychology, sociology, and fine arts.
+A Bachelor of Arts (BA) is an undergraduate degree that covers a wide range of subjects in humanities.
+It is a versatile degree that provides students with a comprehensive understanding of human culture, society, and behavior.

 The duration of the BA course is typically three years, divided into six semesters.
 The curriculum includes a mix of core and elective courses, and students must complete a certain number of credits in each subject area to earn their degree.
-The coursework may involve lectures, seminars, workshops, practical assignments, and research projects.

 2. Bachelor of Business Administration (BBA)

 Bachelor of Business Administration (BBA) is an undergraduate course that focuses on providing students with a strong foundation in business and management.
 It is a popular course among students who are interested in pursuing a career in the business world.
-The course covers various aspects of business, including finance, accounting, marketing, human resources, operations, and entrepreneurship.

-The duration of the BBA course is typically three years, and it is divided into six semesters.
-The curriculum includes a mix of core and elective courses, and students are required to complete a certain number of credits in each subject area to earn their degree.
-The coursework may involve lectures, case studies, group discussions, presentations, internships, and projects.
+The BBA course is divided into six semesters, and typically lasts 3 years.
+The curriculum includes core and elective courses, and students are required to complete a certain number of credits in each subject to earn their degree.

 3. Bachelor of Journalism and Mass Communication (BJMC)

 Bachelor of Journalism and Mass Communication (BJMC) is an undergraduate degree program that focuses on the study of journalism, communication, and media.
-It is a popular choice for students interested in pursuing a career in the field of media and communication.
-The program covers a wide range of topics related to journalism, including news reporting, feature writing, editing, and media management.
+Students interested in pursuing a career in the field of media and communication should opt for this course.

 4. Bachelor of Law (LLB)

-A Bachelor of Laws (LLB) degree is a comprehensive undergraduate program designed to prepare students for a career in law.
+A Bachelor of Law (LLB) degree is a comprehensive undergraduate program meant for students preparing for a career in law.
 The program covers various aspects of law, including legal theory, legal history, and the application of law in real-world scenarios.
-Students who pursue an LLB degree typically study subjects such as constitutional law, criminal law, tort law, contract law, and international law, among others.

 5. Bachelor of Education (B.Ed.)

 The duration of a B.Ed. is typically two years, and it is divided into four semesters.
-The curriculum includes a mix of theoretical and practical courses, which may include lectures, seminars, workshops, internships, and projects.
 The program covers various aspects of teaching, such as educational psychology, teaching methodologies, classroom management, and educational technology.

-6. Master of Fine Arts (MFA)
+6. Bachelor of Fine Arts (BFA)

-The duration of the MFA program is typically two to three years, and it may be offered as a full-time or part-time program.
-The curriculum includes a combination of theoretical and practical courses, which may include studio work, art history, aesthetics, and criticism.
-The program may also include various learning activities, such as exhibitions, performances, workshops, internships, and projects.
+The duration of the BFA program is typically two to three years, and it may be a full-time or part-time program.
+The curriculum is a combination of theoretical and practical courses, which include studio work, art history, aesthetics, and criticism.

 7. Bachelor of Music (BMus)

-Bachelor of Music (BMus) is an undergraduate degree program that focuses on the study of music, music theory, and music performance.
+Bachelor of Music (BMus) is an undergraduate program that focuses on the study of music, music theory, and music performance.
 The program is designed to help students develop their musical skills and knowledge to a professional level.

 8. Bachelor of Fashion Design (B.F.D.)

-The duration of a B.F.D. is typically four years, and it may be offered as a full-time or part-time program.
-The curriculum includes a combination of theoretical and practical courses, which may include fashion history, fashion illustration, garment construction, fashion design, and fashion marketing.
-The program may also include various learning activities, such as fashion shows, internships, and industry collaborations.
+The duration of a B.F.D. is typically four years and may be offered as a full-time or part-time program.
+The curriculum includes subjects like fashion history, fashion illustration, garment construction, fashion design, and fashion marketing.

 9. Bachelor of Hotel Management (B.H.M.)

-The duration of B.H.M. is typically four years, and it may be offered as a full-time or part-time program.
-The curriculum includes a combination of theoretical and practical courses, which may include hotel management, food and beverage management, front office management, tourism management, and hospitality law.
-The program may also include various learning activities, such as internships, industry visits, and practical training.
+The duration of the course is four years and can be offered as a full-time or part-time program.
+Hotel management, food and beverage management, front office management, tourism management, and hospitality law are the subjects covered here.

 10. Bachelor of Social Work (BSW)

-The duration of the BSW program is typically three to four years, and it may be offered as a full-time or part-time program.
-The curriculum includes a combination of theoretical and practical courses, which may include social work practice, human behaviour and development, social welfare policy, social justice, and research methods.
-The program may also include various learning activities, such as fieldwork, internships, and community service.
+The duration of the course is three to four years and can be offered as a full-time or part-time program.
+The curriculum includes social work practice, human behavior and development, social welfare policies, social justice, and research methods.

 Careers after going into the Arts stream